JElandorr/news/README.md

 # Project News Site

-Welcome to the Project News Site documentation.
-This project is my submission for the retake exam after completing the SoftUni ReactJS Course.
-Named "ProjectNews", this dynamic news site allows visitors to browse a wide range of topics and articles.
-Our news site stands out with its fully responsive design, ensuring a seamless user experience across various devices.
+The "Project News" project is my submission for the retake exam after completing the SoftUni ReactJS Course.
+This dynamic news site allows visitors to browse a wide range of topics and articles, or add new articles if they register.
+My aim was to create something as close to a real news site as possible, and because of that, I decided to implement a fully responsive design, which is the modern way to ensure a seamless user experience across various platforms and devices.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).